shohiebsense/shohiebsense.github.io/_posts/2023-01-03-be-clear-and-no-need-to-be-fixated-on-performance.md

     }
 ```

-There's no way, or at least just a very tiny possibility to 'remember' it under the real test atmosphere, to me.
+There's no way, or at least just a tiny possibility to 'remember' it under the real test atmosphere, to me.

 This code takes more time to read, moreover, you have to think that you are on a team.